TACDataProject/DataApp/README.md

 # TAC Data Project

-This is a sample interactive app for the TAC data project.
-It has not been released yet.
+This interactive app provides a graphical user interface to generate custom TAC count data.
+The app can produce terrorism count data using user-defined criteria (e.g., target and attack types).